 My other Twitter pal, Macaroniandglue works in a pantry.
 Maybe it makes us stronger?
 Working in unfortunate spaces only encourages the creative spirit?
 Maybe?
 I usually sit there thinking, man, I am working in a hole.

 Twice, LM was chasing his tail, so funny.
 And one girl guessed BB's costume correctly.
 Again, he wore last year's costume.
 I can't be expected to make two costumes two weeks prior to Halloween!
 I am more of the 29th kind of girl.
 I was hoping to start the base this weekend.
 They both want to be the same thing, so that is kind of exciting.
 I don't allow commercial heroes or anything that is plastic yet intended to look like fabric.
 I want to let their imaginations work and come up with something they think is neat, hence BB's costume last year.
 His idea.
 Completely.
 Have you guessed yet?

 Growing up, my parent's made our costumes.
 We always had great costumes.
 It was one time in life where I felt like I was in with the in-crowd.
 Being someone else, in an impeccable, well crafted way beat that plastic super hero every time.
 My parent's also liked making us a set...mouse and cheese or Princess Leia, Darth Vader and a Jawa.
 I was also once a baby bottle.
 And don't imagine anything easy...this was foam core and pantyhose wonder.
 I have no idea how I even got to school with that thing.

 Oh, and after three years of the Monkey Costume...we finally got first place in the costume contest last night.
 It was pretty fun.
-Oscar was crying and tired, so it was a quick acceptance, but nice.
-We gave the ribbon to Sam, since it really was his costume first.
+LM was crying and tired, so it was a quick acceptance, but nice.
+We gave the ribbon to BB, since it really was his costume first.
 But, shouldn't it have been for me???

 This year...you will have to wait and see.